laro/Cilia/README.md

 - `"Text"` is a `StringView`
     - Like String starts: pointer to first character and length,
         - so slicing of String to StringView is possible.
-        - TODO What about small string optimization?
+        - TODO What about small string optimization (SSO)?
     - No null termination
         - If necessary
             - use `"Text\0“`  or
             - convert using `StringZ("Text")`.
     - Data is typically stored in read-only data segments (".rodata") or ROM.
     - A Cilia-to-C++-transpiler would have to translate every string into a char array:
         - `"Text"` -> `std::string_view({ 'T', 'e', 'x', 't' })`
         - As to avoid null termination and to have UTF-8 strings.
         - As `u8''` does _not_ expand to multiple code points, we need to expand UTF-8 manually here, too.
         - As this results in transpiled C++ code that is difficult to read, there should be a Cilia compiler switch to simply translate into:
             - `"Text"` -> `u8"Text"sv`
             - (But this would still store the string with null termination in ".rodata"/ROM.)
 - Multiline String Literal